A Quick Guide to Vrbo’s Protection for Hosts: Property Damage and Liability

 - Optional coverage for bed bugs, squatters, equipment breakdown, and more

-Not sure if you’ve got the right coverage for your short-term rental?
+Not sure if you’ve got the right Vrbo insurance coverage for your short-term rental?
 Verify your insurance isn’t just for liability, but Vrbo guest damage, too.
 Call 888-631-6680 to speak with a Proper Insurance expert and get a comprehensive coverage comparison.